ahnoamu/combine-core-Rgroup/README.md

 ## Example

-Given a table of the core molecule, associated Rgroups, and reported activity values for QSAR as shown below, the core and Rgroup can be combined as follows:
+Given a table of the core molecule, associated Rgroups, and reported activity values for QSAR as shown below, the core and Rgroup can be combined using RDKit utilities as follows:

 ### Example Table:
 | Compound (Core)                                        | R1      | R2